Thailand

 Laws and cultural differences

-The British Embassy in Bangkok has a video on what to be aware of when living or travelling in Thailand:
+The British Embassy in Bangkok’s video talks about what to be aware of when living or travelling in Thailand:

 Criticising the Thai monarchy

-Criticising the Thai monarchy (lèse-majesté) is illegal.
-The law can be interpreted broadly and carries a long jail sentence.
-British and Thai journalists, human rights defenders, and members of the public have faced charges for raising concerns, making political comments, sharing articles online that could been seen as negative towards Thailand, or making accusations about individuals.
+Criticising the Thai monarchy (‘lèse-majesté’) is illegal.
+The law can be interpreted broadly and carries a long prison sentence.
+British and Thai journalists, human rights defenders and members of the public have faced charges for making political comments or sharing articles online that could be interpreted as being negative towards the institution of the Thai monarchy.
+The law also covers any accusations about members of the Thai Royal Family, past and present.

-Posting images on social media of people drinking alcohol or wearing clothing considered inappropriate can be illegal.
+Posting images of people drinking alcohol or wearing clothing considered inappropriate can be illegal.
 Both the person who uploaded the images and the people in them could be fined or imprisoned.

 Smoking and e-cigarette bans

-While cigarettes are common, you could be fined up to 5,000 Thai baht for smoking them in public.
+It’s illegal to smoke in public with a fine of up to 5,000 Thai baht.
 E-cigarettes are illegal.
-You could be fined or imprisoned for using them.
+You could be fined or imprisoned for carrying or using them.

 Illegal drugs and prison sentences